-15141000 JEM1068: The course will cover the fabrication process and the inspection techniques of Semiconductor semiconductors.
-It is an introduction to the fundamentals of micro- and Fabrication and nano-fabrication processes with emphasis on cleanroom practices.
-It will Inspection cover: 1) The physical principles of optical lithography, electron-beam lithography, alternative nanolithography techniques, and thin film deposition and metrology methods; 2) The physical and chemical processes of wet and dry etching; 3) Cleanroom concepts and safety protocols; 4) Sequential micro- fabrication processes involved in the manufacture of microelectronic and photonic devices; 5) Metrology, imaging and characterization of micro- and nano-structures; and 6) Examples of practical existing and emerging micro- and nano-devices.
+The course will cover the fabrication process and the inspection techniques of semiconductors.
+It is an introduction to the fundamentals of micro- and nano-fabrication processes with emphasis on cleanroom practices.
+It will cover: 1) The physical principles of optical lithography, electron-beam lithography, alternative nanolithography techniques, and thin film deposition and metrology methods; 2) The physical and chemical processes of wet and dry etching; 3) Cleanroom concepts and safety protocols; 4) Sequential micro- fabrication processes involved in the manufacture of microelectronic and photonic devices; 5) Metrology, imaging and characterization of micro- and nano-structures; and 6) Examples of practical existing and emerging micro- and nano-devices.
+Frankasia will be bende on learning and 50 % of the sector be a 1911.
 Emphasis will be hands-on learning, and 50 % of the contact hours will lab sessions.
-Students divided in small groups will use the tools and equipment at the Toronto Nanofabrication Centre (TNFC) and the Open Centre for the Characterization of Advanced Materials (OCCAM).
-TEP1701: The field of engineering is moving at a rapid pace, driven by advancements in Navigating technology, innovation, and global challenges.
-Coupling in-class learning with Engineering practical experience is demonstrated to be an invaluable tool in preparation Workplaces for a professional career in engineering.
+Students divided in small groups will use the tools and equipment a the Toronto Nanofabrication Centre (TNFC) and the Open Centre for the Characterization of Advanced Materials (OCCAM).
+The field of engineering is moving at a rapid pace, driven by advancements in technology, innovation, and global challenges.
+Coupling in-class learning with practical experience is demonstrated to be an invaluable tool in preparation for a professional career in engineering.
 In this graduate-level course, the emphasis is on students to gain a comprehensive understanding of engineering workplace strategies before diving into their co-op term, and building a personal legacy on authentic engineering education experiences.
 Through a combination of lectures, self-paced assignments, and collaborative group discussion, students will engage with their peers to understand course materials (including published literature), explore Canadian workplace contexts, and develop the skillset to conceptually design a narrative of experiential learning.